bbc/simorgh/src/integration/README.md

 ```

-The canonical equivalent looks like
+The `canonical.test.js` equivalent looks like:

 ```js
 /**